 Our winner will be expected to move their project forward in a meaningful way and we want to see how they plan to do so.
 Participants should include the steps they will take to move the project forward in the application.
 Judges will review the plan to make sure the steps outlines are relevant, appropriate and achievable to move the project ahead.

 How feasible is the project or process?
 Can it be done within a budget up to $10,000?
-While dreaming big is a cornerstone of the Challenge, if the project cannot be executed, it is not going to create disruptive innovation.
+What are some possible roadblocks?
+There is no room for the Foundation to award more funding if the project or process cannot be completed with the $10,000 maximum.

 Projects or process should provide meaningful impact.
 Projects that disrupt organizations, processes, or models are very welcomed.
 Projects should be far reaching and have appeal to systemic family therapists throughout the world.

 The Foundation operates within the overarching values of AAMFT and will not engage in the following: